facebookresearch/nle/docker/README.md

 # Then you can simply use the nle package as normal
 ```

-The repository also contains one image per released version of `nle`, with the
-following template: `fairnle/nle:vX.Y.Z` (e.g. `fairnle/nle:v0.1.0`).
-The
-repository is installed inside a conda distribution, and can be found in
+The git repository is installed inside a conda distribution, and can be found in
 `/opt/nle` inside the images.

+The DockerHub repository also contains pre-built images per each released
+version of `nle`, with a specific template --
+`fairnle/nle:<nle-version>-<type>`.
+The only relevant exception is
+`fairnle/nle:stable`, which refers to the image built through
+`docker/Dockerfile-bionic` with the latest released version of `nle` (which you
+should probably be using, if you are getting started).

+Currently available types are `bionic`, and `xenial`, corresponding to the
+respective dockerfiles in `docker/`.
+Versions are in the form of `X.Y.Z`.

 # Building images locally